Infantselva015/eci-microservices/README.md

 **Course**: Scalable Services
 **Assignment**: Microservices Architecture Implementation
 **Submission Date**: November 10, 2025
-**Group**: [Your Group Number]
-**Last Updated**: November 6, 2025
+**Last Updated**: November 8, 2025

 ---

 ## Executive Summary

 This repository serves as the integration layer for the E-Commerce with Inventory (ECI) microservices platform.
-Currently, it integrates **3 microservices** (Order, Payment, and Shipping) working together as a cohesive system, demonstrating distributed system integration principles.
+It integrates **5 microservices** (Catalog, Inventory, Order, Payment, and Shipping) working together as a cohesive system, demonstrating distributed system integration principles.

 ---